Siege of Asculum (90-89 BC): Aftermath

 When the Roman Legions won the battle and entered the city, they destroyed all, burning houses and temples and killing the majority of the population.
 Their actions were meant to punish the city for its rebellion.

-Publius Ventidius, a child when the city was destroyed, was captured by Pompeius Strabo and conducted to Rome as a prisoner.
+The future Consul Publius Ventidius was said to have been captured as a youth at this battle by Pompeius Strabo and displayed in a Triumph at Rome.
 He was educated like a Roman soldier and became a consul, fighting against the Parthian Empire and winning.
 He also met and became a trusted friend of Julius Caesar.